Customizing your treatment through precision medicine.

 Hear how John Theurer Cancer Center is decreasing the failure of multiple myeloma treatments from Dr. Siegel.

 Two vital resources used by researchers at John Theurer Cancer Center are the Tumor Registry and Tissue Repository.
 The Tumor Registry (also called the Cancer Registry) is a source of data on all reportable tumors that are diagnosed and/or treated at our facility.
-The Tumor Registry is staffed by certified tumor registrars (CTR) and administrative staff who are data management experts.
+The Tumor Registry is staffed by certified tumor registrars (CTR) and data management experts.
 They interpret and collect a wide range of demographic, diagnostic, treatment, and follow-up information on each patient.